 My name is Linda Pouliot and I am the co-author of Grieving Forward: Death Happened, Now What?
 A Practical Guide for Healing & Understanding the Grief Process.

-Grieving Forward: Death Happened, Now What?
-I was 45 years old when my husband, Donald, died unexpectedly of a heart-attack in November of 1999.
+In November of 1999, when I was 45 years old my first husband, Donald, died unexpectedly of a heart-attack.
 We had just celebrated our 25th wedding anniversary.
 Both of our children were teenagers at the time.
-My family spent the first few months after his death in shock and numb.
+I spent the first few months after his death in shock and numb.
+So did my children.
 What I realized during this time was that I couldn’t even define the word grief.
-Additionally, I couldn’t figure out what was happening to us either.
+Additionally, I had no idea what was happening to me or how to help my children.
 All I knew was the pain was unbearable.
 My search for answers began…

-What I discovered is that when you understand the grief process, which is what is normal for grief, it’s possible and easier to successfully navigate your personal healing journey.
-Additionally, I was able use this same information to help my children in their individual grieving and healing journeys.
+What I discovered is that when you understand the grief process and the healing process, which is what’s normal for grieving and healing, it’s easier to successfully navigate your personal healing journey.
+And it’s easier to avoid getting stuck in unresolved grief.
+Additionally, I was able use this same information, the information we share in the book, to help my children navigate their individual grieving and healing journeys.
 I want the same for you and your family.

 The content of the book and my Healing Forward Workshops and Healing Forward Grief Support Groups is based on my personal experience with death, my research, and what others have shared with me over the years at workshops and grief support groups and while standing in line at the grocery store… For additional information check out my Blog and the Grieving Forward Death Happened, Now What?
 Facebook page.